Azure Logging and Auditing

 Network subscription limits - Enables you to view network resource usage against limits.

 Application Insights is an extensible Application Performance Management (APM) service for web developers on multiple platforms.
 Use it to monitor your live web application.
-It is automatically detect performance anomalies.
+It automatically detects performance anomalies.
 It includes powerful analytics tools to help you diagnose issues and to understand what users actually do with your app.

 It's designed to help you continuously improve performance and usability.